ALERT LEVEL 3 – FREQUENTLY ASKED QUESTIONS

 Businesses strongly discouraged from applying a “tick-box” exercise to comply with COVID-19 health and safety requirements.
 While the Lockdown Regulations and directions issued thereunder may provide some minimum requirements that must be complied with we urge all businesses to go beyond the minimum requirements and use their best efforts to minimise the spread of COVID-19.
 Each business can make a real difference in reducing the spread of COVID-19 by going beyond regulatory compliance.

-Minimum requirements set out in the Lockdown Regulations during Alert Level 1 and the OHSA Directive as well as sector-specific guidelines can be accessed at the following links:
+Minimum requirements set out in the Lockdown Regulations during Adjusted Alert Level 3 and the OHSA Directive as well as sector-specific guidelines can be accessed at the following links:

 ARE THERE ANY SPECIAL CONSIDERATIONS I MUST REMEMBER IF I HAVE EMPLOYEES WITH CO-MORBIDITIES OR WHO ARE OVER THE AGE OF 60?